Combined pill

 • The number of times you miss the pills.

-There are certain steps to take if you miss a combined pill.
+There are specific steps to take if you miss a combined pill.
 To find out about these steps, check here.

 Vomiting and diarrhea from the pill

-Vomiting within 2-3 hours after the intake of your pills can affect its effectiveness.
+Vomiting within 2-3 hours after taking your pills can affect its effectiveness.
 This is because the process of drug absorption may still be ongoing.
-If this happens, ensure you take another pill immediately and then take your next pill at the selected time.
+If this happens, take another pill immediately and then take your next one at the selected time.

-If your illness persists, you will need to make use of extra contraception until you have recovered (and stopped vomiting).
+If your illness persists, you must use extra contraception until you have recovered (and stopped vomiting).

-As long as you don’t smoke or have medical reasons or conditions preventing you from taking the pills, you can take them, even until you attain menopause.
+If you don’t smoke or have medical reasons or conditions preventing you from taking the pills, you can take them, even until menopause.
 Nevertheless, these pills are still not recommended for every woman.
-If you would like to know whether you are free to the pills, see your GP, nurse or pharmacist.
+If you want to know whether you are accessible to the pills, see your doctor, nurse or pharmacist.

 These pills are not recommended for or should not be taken by women who